jacksonbarreto/Higher-Education-Institutions-in-the-United-States-of-America-Dataset/README.md

-# American Higher Education Institutions Dataset
+# Higher Education Institutions in the United States of America Dataset

 This repository contains a dataset of higher education institutions in the United States of America.
 This dataset was compiled in response to a cybersecurity investigation of American higher education institutions' websites [1].
 The data is being made publicly available to promote open science principles [2].